-What is the role of the National Library of Sweden and how come it ended up with Dag Hammarskjöld’s archival collection?
+What is the role of the National Library of Sweden and how did it end up holding Dag Hammarskjöld’s archival collection?

 The National Library is responsible for collecting and preserving all Swedish publications, and for making the material available to the public.
 This means that we offer people the opportunity to read and study almost everything printed or published in Sweden.
 We actually have more than 18 million items in our collections, taking up 140km of shelving, and almost 10 million hours of audio and moving image recordings.